mohitsatr/Sudoko-Solver/Module1.md

 2. ```
    person = "elon musk"
    company = "twitter"
-   # result-> "elon musk owns twitter"
+   # write a print statement for "elon musk owns twitter" .
    ```

 ### Variables
-1. c = "tony stark's daughter is Morgen stark" vs 'tony stark's daughters is morgen stark'.
+1. ```c = "tony stark's daughter is Morgen stark"``` vs ```'tony stark's daughters is morgen stark'```.
 Run both strings and observe what happens .
 Use ChatGPT for explantation.
 2.